merlinepedra/azimuth-pitch-calculator/README.md

 Metadata successfully added to images.
 ```

-You will get a new photo file with appended meta data.
+You will get a new photo file with appended metadata.

 The new files will follow the naming convention: `[ORIGINAL FILENAME] _ calculated .
 [ORIGINAL FILE EXTENSION]`